-If SS{block} is large, by considering the block effect, one can substantially reduce the size of
+If SS{block} is large, by considering the block effect, one can substantially reduce the size of noise with a smaller MSE, it is easier to detect difference in treatment effects.

 RCBD can be a very effecting noise- reducing technique if SS{block} is large.